FlowAppPlatform/flow-platform-sdk/docs/classes/Component/README.md

 Once you have created a component.
 You can see the [complete code of the component](../examples/add.js) you've just created.
 Please also check [this article](../examples/use-a-component.md) on how can you use your new component.

-## Variables and Ports
+## Properties and Ports

-### Adding variables to components
+### Adding propertys to components

-You can add variables to [component](../Component/README.md) for input processng.
-For example, A component that does addition has two input variables - Variable 1 and Variable 2.
-Here `variable` is an instance of [Variable](../Variable/README.md) class.
+You can add propertys to [component](../Component/README.md) for input processng.
+For example, A component that does addition has two input propertys - Property 1 and Property 2.
+Here `property` is an instance of [Property](../Property/README.md) class.

 ```
-component.addVariable(variable);
+component.addProperty(property);
 ```

 Params:
-- variable is an instance of a [Variable](../Variable/README.md) class.
+- property is an instance of a [Property](../Property/README.md) class.

 Returns:
 - void

-### Remove variables from ports
+### Remove propertys from ports

-You can remove variables from [component](../Component/README.md).
-Here `variable` is an instance of [Variable](../Variable/README.md) class.
+You can remove propertys from [component](../Component/README.md).
+Here `property` is an instance of [Property](../Property/README.md) class.

 ```
-component.removeVariable(variable);
+component.removeProperty(property);
 ```

 Params:
-- variable is an instance of a [Variable](../Variable/README.md) class.
+- property is an instance of a [Property](../Property/README.md) class.

 Returns:
 - void

-### Check if the component has the variable
+### Check if the component has the property

-You can check if the component has a variable.
-Here `variable` is an instance of [Variable](../Variable/README.md) class.
+You can check if the component has a property.
+Here `property` is an instance of [Property](../Property/README.md) class.

 ```
-component.hasVariable(variable);
+component.hasProperty(property);
 ```

 Params:
-- variable is an instance of a [Variable](../Variable/README.md) class.
+- property is an instance of a [Property](../Property/README.md) class.

 Returns:
 - boolean

-### Get Variable
+### Get Property

-Get a variable in the component by it's name.
+Get a property in the component by it's name.

 ```
-component.getVariable(variableName);
+component.getProperty(propertyName);
 ```

 Params:
-- variableName is the name of the variable and is of type `string`
+- propertyName is the name of the property and is of type `string`

 Returns:
-- variable object which is of type [Variable](../Variable/README.md)
+- property object which is of type [Property](../Property/README.md)

 ## Ports and Components